 We demonstrated our autoregulation model in two different application examples: 1) responses to drops in epicardial pressure and 2) responses to adenosine and L-NAME infusion.
 The first application example showed reasonable agreement between simulation and experimental data.
 Figure 12 shows that a severe reduction in pressure (e.g., severe stenosis) leads to a 20% diameter reduction of the proximal subendocardium vessels, rendering this layer susceptible to ischemia (4).
 This vulnerability was also evident in the redistribution of flow towards subepicardial layer in the pressure reductions <60 mmHg as shown in Fig. 12.
 Finally, our model was able to capture the experimental trends following adenosine and L-NAME infusion reported in (40) (Fig. 14).
 These results demonstrate that our in-silico model could successfully integrate experimental data on morphometry and structure and then reproduce key patterns of coronary autoregulation.

 The present study has several limitations.
 First, the experimental measurements delineating the pressure-diameter relationships of myocardial coronary vessels are scarce.
 We used four available sets of pressure-diameter data for a wide range of subepicardial and subendocardial vessels from 400 μm to 20 μm.
 More pressure-diameter data in the coronary arterioles will enhance the accuracy and predictive capabilities of the model.
+Although this limitation may not be influential in low coronary pressure ranges due to small activation, it may affect the total flow in high coronary pressures.
 In addition, the results of our constrained mixture model parameter estimation show a discrepancy with the myogenic pressure-diameter data in the small arterioles.
 In this work, coronary vascular networks were idealized to bifurcating trees with 11 generations, whereas a realistic reconstruction of the coronary network could impact the local hemodynamics and autoregulatory responses.
-Furthermore, our model was constructed based on steady state hemodynamics.
+Moreover, there is no cross-talk between the subendocardial and subepicardial trees in our model, whereas in low perfusion pressures the two layers compete for flow.
+Our model was constructed based on steady state hemodynamics.
 However, hemodynamics in the coronary vessels are pulsatile.
 This pulsatility likely influences the homeostatic conditions of the wall constituents.
 Lastly, understanding the mechanisms involved in the coronary autoregulation, especially the role of metabolic control, has been a largely debated issue in coronary physiology (48).
 In this study we simulated coronary autoregulation using the three main mechanisms and their range of influence as defined in previous modeling studies.
 Our model, however, could be further refined with improvements in our understanding of the interplay between the different mechanisms of coronary autoregulation.

 Conclusion